-Sjogren syndrome is an autoimmune disorder in which the glands that produce tears and saliva are destroyed, causing dry mouth and dry eyes.
-However, the condition may affect many different parts of the body, including the kidneys and lungs.
+Sjögren syndrome is an autoimmune disorder in which the glands that produce tears and saliva are destroyed.
+This causes dry mouth and dry eyes.
+The condition may affect other parts of the body, including the kidneys and lungs.

-The cause of Sjogren syndrome is unknown.
-It is an autoimmune disorder, which means the body mistakenly attacks healthy tissue.
-The syndrome occurs most often in women ages 40 - 50.
+The cause of Sjögren syndrome is unknown.
+It is an autoimmune disorder.
+This means the body attacks healthy tissue by mistake.
+The syndrome occurs most often in women ages 40 to 50.
 It is rare in children.

-Secondary Sjogren syndrome occurs alone with another autoimmune disorder, such as:
+Secondary Sjögren syndrome occurs along with another autoimmune disorder, such as:

-Dryness of the mouth and eyes are the most common symptoms of this syndrome.
+Dry eyes and dry mouth are the most common symptoms of this syndrome.

 Mouth and throat symptoms: